-All ICVs are appointed on a 3-year rolling appointment.
-At the end of every 3-year period, from the initial date of appointment, the ICV's record will be examined and the Co-ordinator will be asked to provide feedback on performance.
-The key factors in renewing appointments for further periods will be the continuing ability and willingness of the individual involved to carry out the job effectively.
+All Custody Visitors are appointed on a 3-year rolling appointment.
+At the end of every 3year period, from the initial date of appointment, a Custody Visitor's record will be examined and the Co-ordinator will be asked to provide feedback on performance.
+The key factors in renewing appointments for further periods will be the continuing ability and willingness of the individual involved to do the job effectively.